ethereum/pytest-ethereum/docs/overview.rst

 .. py:method:: link(contract_name, linked_type)

    Links a `contract_name` to a `linked_type`.
 The `linked_type` must have already been deployed.

+.. py:method:: run_python(callback_fn)

+   Calls any user-defined `callback_fn` on the contracts available in the active `Package`.
+This can be used to call specific functions on a contract if they are part of the setup.
+Returns the original, unmodified `Package` that was passed in.

 For example, the `Escrow` contract factory requires linking to an instance of the `SafeSendLib` before an `Escrow` contract instance can be deployed.
 This is how you would set up a strategy for `Escrow`